mcerow/traffic_times/README.md

   9. Pairwise_tukeyhsd from statsmodels.stats.multicomp
   10. Multicomparison from statsmodels.stats.multicomp

 In this repo, you will find our jupyter notebooks as well as folders for csv files that relate to category codes and images.
+Unfortunately, our data csv is not available here on github since it was too large to upload.
+You can download your own csv from the kaggle link above.

 ## Data Collection & Cleaning